 - Helmholtz then delivers the second of his two beautiful passages in Brave New World: "I feel as though I were just beginning to have something to write about.
 As though I were beginning to be able to use that power I feel I've got inside me—that extra, latent power.
 Something seems to be coming to me."
-We suggest you go compare this to his passage in Chapter Four, Part Two.
+We suggest you go compare this to his passage in Chapter 4: Part 2.

 - When Helmholtz and John get together, it's clear that they are kindred spirits.
 And that Bernard is jealous.
 So to deal with it, he takes some more soma.